Vandivier/arias-tale-rpg/docs/narrative/arc-christina.md

 From the shadows at the edge of the hall, Hades spoke, his voice low and measured.
 "Then we must adapt.
 Use this situation to our advantage.
 These mortals, with their knowledge of the world beyond, could be valuable allies in understanding and combating this threat."

 A murmur of agreement rippled through the assembled gods.
 Zeus stroked his beard thoughtfully before coming to a decision.
 "Very well.
 We shall continue with the Olympic games.
-They will serve as a means to identify the most capable among these newcomers.
-Athena, you will oversee the selection process.
-Choose wisely—the fate of our realm may rest in the hands of those you pick."
+They will serve as a means to identify capable individuals among these newcomers.
+Athena, you will oversee the selection process for a team to investigate the hellgates.
+Hades, gather intelligence and maintain order in Olympia.
+I will lead an expedition to seek out Prometheus."

 As the meeting adjourned, the gods dispersed to carry out their assigned tasks.
-But in a quiet corner of the palace, two figures lingered—Athena and Hades.

-"Uncle," Athena said softly, "I sense there is more to your thoughts than you shared with the others."

-Hades' dark eyes glittered in the low light.
-"Perceptive as always, niece.
-Yes, I have concerns that go beyond what your father is willing to consider.
-The hellgates stir, and I fear that this incursion into our world may have weakened the barriers that keep the abyss at bay."

-Athena's expression grew grim.
-"What would you have me do?"

-"Watch the competitors closely," Hades replied.
-"Look not just for strength and skill, but for adaptability, for those who question the nature of this world.
-We will need such minds if we are to unravel this mystery and protect our realm."

-As Athena nodded her agreement, neither god could have foreseen the pivotal roles that Bloom, Obama, Lachlan, and Raeve would soon play in the unfolding drama.
-The games were more than just a competition now—they were the opening moves in a cosmic chess match, with the fate of multiple realities hanging in the balance.
+Little did they know that among the countless souls now inhabiting Evergreen, a select few would soon play pivotal roles in the unfolding drama.

 # Chapter 3: Trials of Skill and Spirit